- What we collect

 Honorary Japan Fellowship

-Professor Rikki Kersten, ANU College of Asia and the Pacific, The Australian National University.
+Professor Rikki Kersten, ANU College of Asia and the Pacific, Australian National University

 Dr Gary Hickey, Research Fellow, University of Queensland; Research Fellow, University of Melbourne; Visiting Research Scholar, International Research Centre for Japanese Studies.

-Ms Amy Newland, Japan Fellow, freelance writer, editor and scholar, Adelaide.
-Fellowship supported by the Harold S. Williams Trust.
+Ms Amy Newland, Freelance writer, editor and scholar, Adelaide

 The artist and the actor: Toyohara Kunichika's 'One hundred roles of Onoe Kikugoro V and Ichikawa Danjuor IX